Michaël Llodra

 Michaël Llodra ([mikaɛl jɔdʁa]; born 18 May 1980) is a French former professional tennis player.
-He was a successful doubles player with three Grand Slam championships and an Olympic silver medal, and has also had success in singles, winning five career titles and gaining victories over Novak Djokovic, Juan Martín del Potro, Tomáš Berdych, Robin Söderling, Jo-Wilfried Tsonga, Nikolay Davydenko, Janko Tipsarević and John Isner.
-Llodra has been called "the best volleyer on tour".
+He was ranked as the world No. 3 in men's doubles by the Association of Tennis Professionals (ATP), winning 26 career doubles titles, including three majors and an Olympic silver medal.
+Llodra also had success in singles, winning five career titles and with victories over Novak Djokovic, Juan Martín del Potro, Tomáš Berdych, Robin Söderling, Jo-Wilfried Tsonga, Nikolay Davydenko, Janko Tipsarević and John Isner.
+Llodra has been called "the best volleyer on tour."

 Life and career

 Llodra was born in Paris, where his father Michel played for Paris Saint-Germain.
 A left-hander, his serve-and-volley style is modelled on that of his idol, Stefan Edberg.

-Llodra and his wife Camille were married on 9 September 2003, and have two children, a daughter, Manon (born March 23, 2004) and a son, Teo (born 5 September 2007).
+Llodra and his wife Camille were married on 9 September 2003, and have two children, a daughter, Manon (born 23 March 2004) and a son, Teo (born 5 September 2007).
 He is a well-known supporter of French football club Paris Saint-Germain, and has often been seen wearing the club's shirt prior to tennis matches.

 2002

 Llodra reached his first Grand Slam final, the Australian Open men's doubles, with Fabrice Santoro.
 Unseeded, they lost to Mark Knowles and Daniel Nestor.
-During his semifinal, Llodra inadvertently hit a bird.
+During his semifinal, Llodra inadvertently hit and killed a bird flying across the court.